manoja328/rodeo/README.md

 To setup the dataset and evaluation donwload COCO API as suggested in [pytorch object detection tuturial.](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html) and this [colab notebook](https://colab.research.google.com/github/pytorch/vision/blob/temp-tutorial/tutorials/torchvision_finetuning_instance_segmentation.ipynb).
 We use pre-calcuated Edgebox proposals to train our Fast-RCNN models.
+### For VOC dataset, the half checkpoint and Edgebox proposals are located in [this google drive folder.](https://drive.google.com/drive/folders/1APMtR7vv4onTidW6Rd5OdpivXrGjlyTW?usp=sharing)

 ## To train RODEO: